terascope/teraslice/docs/packages/data-mate/overview.md

 ### isGeoJSON

-`FieldValidator.isGeoJSON(INPUT) - Checks to see if input is a valid geo-json geometry, or a list of geo-json geometeries
+`FieldValidator.isGeoJSON(input) - Checks to see if input is a valid geo-json geometry, or a list of geo-json geometeries

 `